 Turn now onto Via dei Banchi Nuovi, so called because of the presence of the moneychangers’ desks and also nicknamed “papal” because, as we have already mentioned in the previous Itineraries, it was being walked by the papal procession that accompanied the newly elected Pope to take possession of the Lateran.

 At numbers 37 and 41 you can see the Aldobrandini Palace, inhabited by Silvestro Aldobrandini, father of Pope Clement VIII.
-The building passed first to the Borghese family, related to the Aldobrandini, then to the Pamphilj family, and finally again to the Borghese family, before being sold and purchased several times by much less noble families.
+The building passed first to the Borghese family, related to the Aldobrandini, then to the Pamphilj, and finally again to the Borghese, before being sold and purchased several times by much less noble families.
 Nothing remains of the original façade, and what you see today is a 19th Century reconstruction: inside there is a beautiful courtyard with a porticoed side and a marble plaque that recalls how the palace was frequented by St. Philip Neri and Torquato Tasso.